lyz-code/blue-book/docs/vim_tabs.md

 author: Lyz
 ---

-!!! note "This article is almost a copy paste of [joshldavis post](http://joshldavis.com/2014/04/05/vim-tab-madness-buffers-vs-tabs/)"
+The rest of the article is an outdated almost copy-paste of [joshldavis post](http://joshldavis.com/2014/04/05/vim-tab-madness-buffers-vs-tabs/) which is what I've been using for years.

 First I have to admit, I was a heavy user of tabs in Vim.